-Training is available from many different sources on the internet to help English learners who are interested in the American accent.
+American accent training is available from many different sources on the internet to help you learn the American English accent.
 Some sources to get you started include:

 If you’re interested in her course, she also includes videos with more information.